irvin-s/docker_repair/README.md

 - cd to directory `${ROOT_DIR}/keyword_gen`

-- install requirements
+- Install requirements

 ```
 pip3 install -r requirements.txt
 ```

-- The following script processes a log file to generate keywords
+- Extract the keywords.
+The following script processes a log file to generate a list of keywords.

 ```
 python3 query_process.py <log-file-of-failing-build>